architgulhane/TrustNote/README.md

 # TrustNote – Secure Message Logger

 TrustNote is a simple, privacy-focused web app for securely logging and verifying messages.
-It uses a Flask backend and a modern vanilla JavaScript frontend.
+It uses a Flask backend and a  JavaScript frontend.
 All messages are hashed with SHA-256 and stored locally in a flat JSON file.
 Access to saved messages is protected by a user-defined PIN.

 ## Features